 Requesting permission to unlock the password

-If a locked password requires permission from its manager to be unlocked, a user whishing to unlock it must click on the "Request Permission to Unlock" button.
+If a locked password requires permission to be unlocked from the password manager, a user whishing to unlock it must click on the "Request Permission to Unlock" button.
 When this happens the following screen appears:

 This screen allows the user that wants to unlock the password to enter a reason for doing so and, when the blue "Request Permission to Unlock" button is clicked, an email is sent to the password manager so that he/she can grant or revoke permission to unlock.
 Specifically this is the email that the password manager receives: